Travel Insurance for Italy

 There's no question that the Italian people are a fashionable bunch, so consider style in addition to comfort when packing your bag.
 Making the effort to blend in more and not look like a tourist will also help reduce your liability for scams that specifically target foreigners.
 Walking is one of the best ways to tour Italy, so pick comfortable yet stylish shoes or boots.
 Linen clothing is ideal for many types of weather due to its breathability.
 Consider packing some rain gear as well as a travel umbrella.
 If you plan to spend time at the beach, bring the proper swimwear and TSA-friendly sunscreen.
 No matter what you pack, keep it light, be prepared, and of course leave room for souvenirs!

 While Italy is considered one of the safer countries in the world, no place is truly crime-free.
 Research is key when planning your trip because you'll want to identify any cities or destinations with higher crime rates.
 Generally speaking, southern Italian cities tend to have higher crime rates than their counterparts in the north.
 While Italy does have a long and sorted history of organized crime and government corruption, the average traveler is more likely to be pickpocketed than face major threats.
-Still those touring Italy should be aware of any travel alerts, advisories, and warnings that may affect travel.
+Still those touring Italy should be aware of any travel advisories and alerts that may affect travel.
 It's a good idea to read local news prior to departing.
 This way, you can use your judgement to assess risk even before leaving and decide if Italy trip insurance is necessary.

 One of the best ways to prepare for a trip to Italy is to learn (or at least brush up) on your Italian.
 Learning the language fluently might be out of the question if you'll be departing soon, however, learning even just a few phrases will make a dramatic difference in your travels.
 The more Italian words and phrases you understand, the smoother your trip will be.
 Additionally, you'll be less susceptible to being taken advantage of by those who prey on tourists.